List of unreleased projects by Kanye West: Kids See Ghosts 2

 In 2019, Kid Cudi teased Kids See Ghosts 2, the sequel to Kids See Ghosts, multiple times.
 According to an interview with Complex, Kid Cudi assured fans that more material from him and West are coming:

 There will be more Kids See Ghosts albums.
 Kanye already told me he wants to start working on the second one. ...
 With the first album, I didn't know how serious he was about making a collab album with me.
 He had mentioned it, but I thought it was just a good idea he had in the moment.
 But then he kept bringing it up and kept having me come to his house, listen to music, and work on beats, so I was like, "Wow, he's really into this."
 We had a discussion where he said he wanted to make a spiritual album and I told him, "Great.
 That's what I do.
 I would love to do that, something I can sink my teeth into."
 So there will definitely be more.

 However, Kids See Ghosts 2 never came to fruition, as West and Kid Cudi began feuding in February 2022.
-That April, Kid Cudi announced that Pusha T's song "Rock n Roll", on which both Cudi and West were featured, would be the two artists' final collaboration.
-However, Cudi and West eventually reconciled during a December 2023 listening session, and Cudi subsequently appeared on the Vultures 2 track "Gun to My Head".
+That April, Kid Cudi announced that Pusha T's song "Rock N Roll," on which both Cudi and West were featured, would be the two artists' final collaboration.
+Cudi and West temporarily reconciled during a December 2023 listening session, and Cudi subsequently appeared on the Vultures 2 track "Gun to My Head."
+In August 2025, Cudi officially ended his affiliation with West after his controversial statements.
+In September 2026, Cudi performed with West live on West's Ye Live Concert Tour in Chicago, reopening speculation about the artists working together on new music.

 Jesus Is King: The Dr. Dre Version

 On November 18, 2019, West announced a remix version of Jesus Is King with American producer-rapper Dr. Dre.
 On January 16, 2020, a Dr. Dre-produced version of "Up from the Ashes" (which later appeared on Donda) leaked onto YouTube.
-Another track, titled "LA Monster", also leaked two months later.
+Another track, titled "LA Monster," also leaked two months later.
 In June 2020, American rapper Snoop Dogg posted a video of Dr. Dre and West working on Jesus Is King: The Dr. Dre Version.
-Later that year, West thanked American rapper Eminem for rapping on Dr. Dre's remix of "Use This Gospel", which was officially released two years later on DJ Khaled's thirteenth studio album, God Did.

-However, West and Dr. Dre parted their ways and have not made updates on the remix album, with West focusing on Donda, his 2020 presidential campaign, Donda Academy, and Yeezy merch, while Dr. Dre had a turbulent following year, with a near-fatal brain aneurysm, his home being burglarized, and eventual divorce.
+Later that year, West thanked American rapper Eminem for rapping on Dr. Dre's remix of "Use This Gospel," which was officially released two years later on DJ Khaled's thirteenth studio album, God Did.
+However, West and Dr. Dre parted their ways and have not made updates on the remix album, with West focusing on Donda, his 2020 presidential campaign, Donda Academy, and Yeezy merchandise, while Dr. Dre had a turbulent following year, with a near-fatal brain aneurysm, his home being burglarized, and eventual divorce.

+On September 25, 2023, Jesus Is King: The Dr. Dre Version finally surfaced online in leaks.
+The album featured guest appearances from Eminem, Snoop Dogg, Anderson .Paak, Travis Scott, Pusha T, 2 Chainz, Marsha Ambrosius, and ASAP Ferg.